cathyzoller/ticket_to_fly/PITCHME.md

 #### https://github.com/ex-aws/ex_aws

-Note: use mix task to move images on s3
+Note: use mix task to move images onto s3 when ready...

 ---

 # B is for Backend

+---

-### Phoenix as an API
+## Phoenix as an API

 ### Receive Image Data from a Client Application